LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/bots_collab1.png">

-    This enables the use of the Tango Context object that is sent from the sender bot to the receiver bot during the transfer.
+    This enables your use of the Tango Context object that is sent from the sender bot to the receiver bot during the transfer.
+Now you can set an intent ID or user message in the object.

 2. In the Pre-Process Code in the integration interaction, use the `setBotTangoContextVariable` scripting function to set either an intent ID or a user message in the Tango Context object.
 In our example below, we've set an intent ID.